Strong quake strikes in remote part of Papua New Guinea

-CANBERRA, Australia (AP) — A strong earthquake Friday shook inland Papua New Guinea.
+CANBERRA, Australia (AP) — A strong earthquake shook inland Papua New Guinea on Friday, and officials said they had yet to confirm reports of damage to coastal villages.

-The nation’s disaster management center said the epicenter was inland near Kokoda and very deep.
+The South Pacific island nation’s disaster management center said the epicenter was inland near Kokoda and very deep.
 Shaking was felt in the capital Port Moresby but not strongly.

+Col. Carl Wrakonei, the center’s director, said it could take a few hours for damage reports to reach Port Moresby.

+“At this stage there are no reports of any casualties or damage,” Wrakonei said.

 The center was checking for more information from people in the remote area struck by the quake.